gojekfarm/ogi/README.md

 * producer just does that, produce message to required target

 > here all 3, `consumer`, `transformer` and `producer` are instantiated as per config and thus any combination of available types could be brought into play
+> all 3 support usage of plugin, so separately managed and developed constructs could be used in combination

 ---